dynatrace-oss/barista/src/lib/filter-field/README.md

 `async: true` property on the autocomplete instead of options, then load the data and apply it to the data source.

-## Unique free-text options
+## Unique free-text or range options

-It is possible to set a free-text option to be unique.
-So it can only be added once regardless of the value the user added to the free-text input field.
+It is possible to set a free-text or range option to be unique.
+So it can only be added once regardless of the value the user added to the free-text input field or into the range inputs.

-<docs-source-example example="FilterFieldUniqueFreeTextExample"></docs-source-example>
+<docs-source-example example="FilterFieldUniqueExample"></docs-source-example>

 ## Filters